thundernixon/gamut-color-font/README.md

-# color-font-test
+# Gamut: a font for the browser testing and development of color font support

-A simple, two-glyph test for the development of color font palettes in web browsers.
+Gamut is a simple, two-glyph test font to aid the development of color font support in web browsers.